MILVLG/anetqa-code/README.md

 This project is licensed under the Apache License 2.0.

-## Citing ANetQA
+## Citation

-If you use ANetQA in your research or wish to refer to the baseline results, please use the following BibTeX entry.
+If you use ANetQA in your research, we appreciate it if you cite our paper in the following.

 ```
 @inproceedings{yu2023anetqa,